petershin/liferay-learn/docs/courses/latest/en/liferay-administrator/users-accounts-organizations/setting-roles-and-permissions.md

 ## Creating Roles

-Employees at Delectable Bonsai need different permissions based on their work.
+Employees at Clarity Vision Solutions need different permissions based on their work.
 For example, those in the Sales & Marketing department need access to their organization site blog.
 They also require access to documents and media for their marketing campaigns.

 1. Navigate to _Global Menu_ (![Global Menu](../../images/icon-applications-menu.png)) &rarr; _Control Panel_ &rarr; _Roles_.
 Click _Add_ (![Add icon](../../images/icon-add.png)) under the _Regular Roles_ tab.